Moai-/panabsorbium/Tutorial.md

 ![Red and white, boros represent](http://i.imgur.com/HTua2kR.png)

 Okay.
 So now we've got our `panabsorbium_vest`, the item.
 The only thing we need to do now is to tell Stonehearth that it exists.
-Stonehearth's main reference for all the entities it has access to is the `manifest.json` file.
-It associates in-code references with on-disk file assets, such as everything we've created for our Super Mail thus far.
-Clearly, it had to have associated steel mail with its resources at some point.
+Stonehearth's main reference for all the entities it has access to is the `manifest.json` file, found in `Stonehearth/mods/stonehearth`.
+It associates in-code references with on-disk file assets, such as everything we've created for our Panabsorbium Vest thus far.
+Since steel mail works as an armor, `manifest.json` had to have associated steel mail with its resources at some point.
 We remember that steel mail was referred to in code as `steel_mail`.
 So let's open up `manifest.json` and do a search for `steel_mail`:

     "armor:iron_mail" : "file(entities/armor/iron_mail)",
     "armor:steel_mail" : "file(entities/armor/steel_mail)",
     "armor:wooden_shield" : "file(entities/armor/wooden_shield)",
     "armor:basic_shield" : "file(entities/armor/basic_shield)",

 Among other things, we see how `steel_mail` was exposed to Stonehearth.
 Let's plagiarize!
-A copy here, a paste there, a fix hither, a hack yonder, and we end up with:
+A copy here, a paste there, a fix hither, a hack yonder, and we end up with a new line:

     "armor:iron_mail" : "file(entities/armor/iron_mail)",
     "armor:steel_mail" : "file(entities/armor/steel_mail)",